Table of Contents:

 Tips for evaluating value for money

-Before buying, it is essential to ask yourself these questions to avoid an unsuitable purchase:
+Before buying, it’s essential to ask yourself these questions to avoid an unsuitable purchase:

-- What fabrics do you sew most often?
+- Which fabrics do you sew most often?

 - Do you want a machine that’s easy to thread every week?